ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/compute-design.md

 - In this guide, we will deploy containers and ODF on the same set  of worker nodes in each managed cluster and the minimum required VSI size for managed clusters is 16 vCPUs and 64 GB RAM.

 - You can also use a VSI size of 8 vCPUs and 32 GB RAM for ODF storage worker nodes but you must taint the nodes so that the application pods are not deployed on these storage worker nodes.

+**Note**: Red Hat OpenShift Data Foundation (ODF) node sizing guidelines vary depending on the deployment mode (local or remote) and the specific services and workloads running on the nodes.

 - For ACM cluster, we will deploy a ROKS cluster consisting of 3 worker nodes with 8 vCPUs and 32 GB RAM, spread across 3 availability zone in a single region.